Distributed Control of Network Systems in the Space of Stabilizing Graph Neural Network Policies: Problem Formulation

 Every pair of disturbance and input sequences maps to a corresponding state trajectory, inducing a causal operator $\boldsymbol{\mathcal{F}}: (\mathbf{u}, \mathbf{w}) \rightarrow \mathbf{x}$ mapping inputs and disturbances to trajectories.
 We make the following Assumption on the system to be controlled: \begin{assumption} We assume that $\boldsymbol{\mathcal{F}}$ is such that the map $(\mathbf{u},\mathbf{w})\mapsto \mathbf{x}$ lies in $\mathcal{L}_p$, and that the process noise $w_t\sim \mathcal{D}$ is distributed according to an unknown distribution $\mathcal{D}$, and that $\mathbf{w}$ belongs to $\ell^n_p$. \end{assumption}

 The Assumption above means that the interconnection is stable or locally controlled to achieve $\mathcal{L}_p$ stability.
 This is typically true in practical applications where systems are either pre-stabilized or can be stabilized using simple local controllers.
 While these controllers ensure stability, they often result in suboptimal closed-loop performance.
-Our goal is to enhance performance while maintaining stability.
+Our goal is to enhance performance while maintaining stability in the space of distributed controllers.